Fixed Effects Binary Choice Models with Three or More Periods: Conclusion

 \section{Conclusion}

 This paper studies the identification and root-n estimation of the common slope parameter in a static panel binary model with exogenous and bounded regressors.
 We first show that when $T\geq 3$ and the unobserved terms belong to a family of generalized logistic distribution, a conditional moment restriction holds.
-We then study the identification region corresponding to these restrictions.
+Then, we study the identified set corresponding to these restrictions.
 In particular, under a restriction on the distribution of covariates only, relative effects are point identified, no matter the distribution of the individual effect.
-Our results can be used to build a GMM estimator that reaches the semiparametric efficiency bound when $T=3$.
+Our identification results lead to a GMM estimator that reaches the semiparametric efficiency bound when $T=3$.
+Estimating this model may serve as a robustness check for the fixed effect logit model, something we illustrate in the application.

-The bottom line is that the impossibility results of \cite{chamberlain2010} do not extend to $T>2$: identification and root-n consistent estimation are possible for other distributions than the logistic one.
 Our paper also leaves a few questions unanswered.
 A first one is whether the family of $F$ considered here is the only one for which point identification can be achieved.
 Another one is whether the GMM estimator still reaches the semiparametric efficiency bound when $T>3$.
 Both questions raise difficult issues and deserve future investigation.